enriquepablo/nlproject/docs/bnf.rst

     predicate : LBRACK VAR RBRACK

-We have seen that we can use predicates as objects in the modifiers of other predicates.
+We have mentioned that we can use predicates as objects in the modifiers of other predicates.
 This means that, in rules, we must be able to use variables that range over predicates.
 We do this by building a variable from a verb, and enclosing it in square brackets.
 For example, from ``locate``, we might have